XingMXTeam/maoxunxing.com/content/posts/code-computer/index.md

 ```

-Separate the traversal and implementation of ast, and encapsulate each step of the operation into a separate function
+Separate the traversal and implementation of ast, and encapsulate each step of the operation as a separate function

 ``` js
 function interpret(ast) {